Do you have a deep interest in the brain, spine, nerves, and muscles and like serving people? If yes, consider a career as a Neurologist.

 Neurologists are highly trained doctors who examine, diagnose, and treat disorders and injuries of the central nervous system.
-They recognize the early signs of nervous dysfunction, determine its cause and location, and prescribe its potential treatment.
+They recognise the early signs of nervous dysfunction, determine its cause and location, and prescribe its potential treatment.

-Do you want a career where you can use your investigation skills and interest to treat neurological disorders in people?
-The article explores the role and discusses personal, academic, and training requirements, earning potential, job opportunities, and steps to get started in this career.
+This article explores the role and discusses personal, academic, and training requirements, earning potential, job opportunities, and steps to get started in this career.

 1. What Is Neurology?

 The term "Neurology" consists of two words, "neuron" or nerve, and "logia", "the study of".
 Neurology is part of medical science.
 The field of Neurology deals with diagnosing and treating disorders related to the central and peripheral nervous systems.

 Neurological practice depends on neuroscience, which involves imaging and electrical studies such as CT scans, MRI scans, and EEG to treat neurological disorders.

 2. Who Is A Neurologist?

 Neurologists are medical doctors who identify and treat conditions related to the brain, spinal cord, and nerves.